 Through our co-engagement of artifacts and history, a trajectory of specialized knowledges and experiences will come into view.
-It will be about remarkable "patients," healers, doctors, events, and racial formations, as lived and experienced from the 15th century up to today.
-Racialized and increasingly psychiatric entanglements found, from the height of the Atlantic slave trade (18th century) through modern and contemporary times, will have us moving across three connected continents: Africa, Europe, and the Americas.
+It will be about remarkable "patients," healers, doctors, events, and racial facts and social formations, as lived and experienced from the 15th century up to today.
+Racialized and psychiatric entanglements, from the height of the Atlantic slave trade (18th century) through modern and contemporary times, will have us moving across three connected continents: Africa, Europe, and the Americas.